Spu7Nix/spwn_docs/triggerlanguage/6libraries.md

 ## Modules

 When your SPWN project starts to get big, you might want to start dividing your code into separate files.
 To do this, you can write a _module_.
-A module is basically the same thing as a library, except you import from a _path_, not from a library name.
+A module is the same thing as a library, except you import from a _path_, not from a library name.

-Lets say I have some code in a file called `setup.spwn` that looks like this:
+Let's say I have some code in a file called `setup.spwn` that looks like this:

 ```spwn
 // setup.spwn